7 Steps to Effective Spend Management

 Food for Thought

 Spend management, in any organizational lifecycle, gains importance as soon as expenditures start growing exponentially.
-Until then, firms are never worried about late payments, percentage point discounts, or even vendor performance.
-The growth of expenditures is proportionate to the importance of spend management.
-If you are in a tough spend management situation, tell us if you’ve thought of building and maintaining a clutter-free, optimum spend process in your firm?
+Until then, firms do not worry about late payments, percentage point discounts, or even vendor performance.
+The growth of expenses is proportionate to the importance of spend management.
+If you are in a tough spend management situation, have you considered optimizing your spend process?
 With the steps discussed, we assure you that it is possible to manage to spend before it goes out of hand.
-Also, for some of you who follow best practices in spend management—tell us if cost saving should be a one-time motivation or should be undertaken to achieve business targets year-on-year?
-(We fancy the later, don’t you?)